alexbertrand3/colosseum-survival/README.md

 An AI agent to play the game "Colosseum Survival" for COMP 424 &ndash; Artificial Intelligence at McGill University, by Alex Bertrand and Ian Dexter.
-Our agent uses Monte Carlo search trees with a hand-crafted heuristic function.
+Our agent uses Monte Carlo search trees with a hand-crafted heuristic function to choose moves.
 It achieved a 99% win-rate against a random agent and a 50 - 28.6 - 21.4 win/loss/tie ratio against other students' agents in a tournament-style setting.
 The code for the agent can be found in [agents/student_agent.py](agents/student_agent.py).

 Read more about the strategies we used and challenges we encountered in our [report](report/report.pdf).